wix-incubator/wml/readme.md

 When adding a new link Wml will try to detect if your source folder is a git repository or an npm package, it will then offer to ignore the ".git" and "node_modules" folders for you.

-If you want to add more folders to your ignored folders first create a file named `.watchmanconfig` in your source folder, this file should contain Watchman's configuration for this folder (check out the [Watchman docs](https://facebook.github.io/watchman/docs/config.html) to learn more).
+If you want to add more folders to your ignored folders first create a file named `.watchmanconfig` in your source folder, this file should contain Watchman's configuration for this folder.
+See example below to learn how populate it or check out the [Watchman docs](https://facebook.github.io/watchman/docs/config.html) to learn more about Watchman configurations.

 In the following example we are ignoring the ".git" and "node_modules" folders:

 ```json
 {